aaronpowell/aaronpowell.github.io/src/content/posts/2018-01-15-blogging-and-content-ownership.md

 This is something that it took me a long time to learn, and I learnt it the hard way.
 Over the years of using a hosted platform, not a SaaS platform but something akin to hosting WordPress yourself, is that you are responsible for owning that content.
 Sure you've got SLA's in place around the DB being backed up, but have you tested it?
 What happens if your hosts DB server dies?
 What happens if something gets corrupted in the DB?
 Can you get your content back?

 I learnt this the hard way.
 I can tell you that I started blogging approximately 10 years ago.
 I **know** I published a post on the 6th June 2008, but I don't think that's my first blog post, but I don't know for certain.
 Late last year while going through some old OSS projects I stumbled on a link to a post on my website that 404'ed.
 Now this wasn't surprising, I've changed URL schemes many times, but I couldn't find a blog of that title anywhere in my repo.
-Then I started looking at the timestamps on my posts, there were some huge gaps, gaps that didn't make sense.
+Then I started looking at the time stamps on my posts, there were some huge gaps, gaps that didn't make sense.

 And this is where I found out that I was missing a lot of my early content.
 In fact I was missing pretty much all content from 2008 and the first half of 2009!